-(June 4, 2018) Congress returns from the Memorial Day recess this week and, among other things, will turn its attention to the Fiscal Year 2019 Appropriations Process.
-(The fiscal year begins on October 1, so Congress must pass spending legislation by September 30 in order to keep the government running.
+(June 22, 2018) Congress returned from the Memorial Day recess and, among other things, turned its attention to the Fiscal Year 2019 Appropriations Process.
+(The fiscal year begins on October 1, so Congress must pass spending legislation by September 30 in order to keep the government running.)

 Each year, Congress includes language in Interior Appropriations legislation to prohibit the Bureau of Land Management (BLM) from destroying healthy wild horses and burros and selling them without restriction, which means selling them for slaughter.
 For the second year in a row, the BLM’s budget request to Congress seeks a lifting of the bans on the killing and slaughtering of wild horses and burros.